 Is there a fragrance?

 No, the towels are not made with fragrance.
 In fact, because of this, some people may notice a distinct smell when first opening the box.
-This is the smell of the fabric due to the process of it being broken down to its softest form.
-Over time, this scent will disappear.
+This is the smell is actually not from the Clean Towels themselves, rather, the packaging and nylon wrap it comes in.
+Once the box is opened, the initial smell will fade within a day.